FluuxIO/mqtt/README.md

 This is an MQTT v3.1.1 client library written in Go.

-The library is inspired by my Go XMPP library (gox) and tries to use similar consistant API.
+The library is inspired by my Go XMPP library (gox) and tries to use similar consistent API.

 The library has been tested with the following MQTT servers:

 - Mosquitto

+## Short term tasks

+Implement support for QOS 1 and 2 (with storage backend interface and default backends).

 ## Running tests